Welcome to Achromator

 Who is this for?

 If you are visually impaired in a way that your visual system does not have the ability to distinguish color, this might be helpful in understanding color and its structure.
 It might also help in day-to-day activities like determining if a banana is ripe - but there may be easier or faster ways of doing this.
-So far this app has been written without direct input from colorblind people, so your feedback would be more than welcome!
+We have had some level of input from colorblind people, but your feedback would be more than welcome!

 If you are a philosopher interested in perception and find color to be a puzzling concept, this may nudge you to look a little deeper into structuralist ideas?